-Figure 4.
+Figure 5.
 The CNN architecture for text classification with courtesy of Yoon Kim [1].

-3. EXPERIMENTAL RESULTS AND ANALYSIS
+3.EXPERIMENTAL RESULTS AND ANALYSIS

-To train are liable CNN-based multi-class classification model for customer call intent prediction, we annotate about 2,200 samples of transcripts from the caller channels of phone call data for each of the 4 intent classes, and these annotated examples are used as the training and validation.
-We also label 150 testing examples for each intent class to test the trained model.
+To train a reliable CNN-based multi-class classification model for customer call intent prediction, we annotate about 2,200 samples of transcripts from the caller channels of phone call data for each of the 4 intent classes, and these annotated examples are used as the training and validation examples.
+We also label about 150 testing examples for each intent class to test the trained model for performance evaluation.

 When CNN is used for text classification, its typical application is for short text or sentence classification such as for movie review classification, service or product's customer review (CV) classification, and so on.
-But in our CNN-based call intent prediction model, the text data for the CNN is the whole caller channel's transcript of each phone call.
+But when training our CNN-based call intent prediction model, the input text data to the CNN is the whole caller channel's transcript of each phone call.
 We extend the input of CNN from short sentence to long document for text classification by taking the whole caller channel transcript as a "long sentence" rather than doing the convolution for the individual sentences in the transcript.
-So, we get one single feature vector for each transcript from the convolution.
-The inputs of the words' vectors for the CNN algorithm can be either the pre-trained word embeddings of word2Vec or GloVe.
-For feature extraction through convolutions, we use 3 different convolving filter sizes, 3, 4, and 5, and we use 128 filters for each filter size for feature extraction in the convolutional process.
-For the hyper parameters of CNN, our final settings are: batch size 32, epoch size 50, the dimension of word embeddings 100, dropout 0.5, decay coefficient 2.5, and $l_2$ -norm-lambda 0.05 is used for the cross-entropy loss regularization coefficient.It is also found out that the optimizer RMSProp works best among AdamOptimizer, AdagradOptimizer, AdagradDAOOptimizer, and AdadeltaOptimizer.
-The CNN algorithm is implemented in Python with the tools of Tensor flow, Sk-learn, and Numpy.
-In this paper, we use the quantitative metrics accuracy, precision, recall, and F1-score to measure the performance of the model on the testing dataset, and they are calculated in the following way:
+So, we encode each transcript through the convolutional process for document classification.
+The inputs of the words' vectors for the CNN algorithm can be either the pre-trained word embeddings of word2Vec or GloVe or others.
+For information extraction through convolutions, we use 3 different convolving filter sizes, 3, 4, and 5, and we use 128 filters for each filter size to extract features through the convolutional operations, totally 384 filters.
+For the hyperparameters of CNN, our final settings are: batch size 32, epoch size 50, the dimension of word embeddings 100, dropout 0.5, decay coefficient 2.5, and $l_2$ -norm-lambda 0.05 is used for the cross-entropy loss regularization coefficient.
+It is also found out from our experiments that the optimizer RMSProp works best among AdamOptimizer, AdagradOptimizer, AdagradDAOOptimizer, and AdadeltaOptimizer.
+The CNN algorithm is implemented in Python with the tools of Tensorflow, Sk-learn, and Numpy.
+In this paper, we use the quantitative metrics accuracy, precision, recall, and F1-score to measure the performance of the model on the testing examples, and they are calculated in the following way: